PiBrewing/craftbeerpi4-documentation/master/examples/example-mqttdeviceferment.md

 ![MQTT Sensor Settings](../../.gitbook/assets/cbpi4-mqtt-explorer-cbpi-mqtteviceactor.png)

+## Setup your Fermenter hardware in Craftbeerpi 4
 ### Actors
 First you should define two your actors for the Braumeister.
 You need one for the heating element and one for the pump.
 In casde you want to run a magnetic valve for the automated cooldown, You need to add another actor for the magnetic valve.